Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Experimental Settings

 \section{Experimental Settings}

 \heading{Datasets and Models.} We evaluate the results on CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learn}, Tiny Imagenet~\cite{liu2017tiny} and STL-10~\cite{coates2011analysis} datasets for classification task.
 For image reconstruction, we focus on MNIST~\cite{lecun1998mnist} dataset.
 We consider pre-trained models ResNet-110 for CIFAR-10 and ResNet-18 for STL-10.
-For CIFAR-100, we use Resnet-50 as the target classifier; for Tiny Imagenet dataset, we use ResNet-34. \heading{Implementation Details.} We use learning rate $10^{-4}$ and weight decay by 10 at every 100 epochs with total 600 epochs.
-We set the smoothing parameter $\zeta = 0.005$ for a fair comparison with SOTA.
-We sample noise $\eta$ with mean $\mu = 0$ and variance $\sigma^{2} = 0.25$ from Normal distribution.
-We optimize ZO-RUDS with RGE (R) and ZO-AE-RUDS with CGE (C) optimization unless otherwise stated. \heading{Evaluation Metrics.} We measure the robustification of our model using standard certified accuracy (SCA (\%)) at $l_{2}$-radius $(r)=0$ and robust certified accuracy (RCA (\%)) at $r=\{0.25,0.50,0.75\}$.
-Higher certified accuracy (CA) ensures that for a given $r$, more percentage of correctly predicted samples have certified radii larger than $r$~\cite{cohen2019certified}.
+For CIFAR-100, we use Resnet-50 as the target classifier; for Tiny Imagenet dataset, we use ResNet-34.